Help Open Doors

 Join Settlement stakeholders for fun and impactful events.

-Camp Night is an annual evening of cocktails, silent and live auctions, as well as dinner and dancing hosted by the North Shore Board to benefit House In The Wood.
+House In The Wood Camp Gala is an annual evening of cocktails, silent and live auctions, as well as dinner and dancing hosted by the North Shore Board to benefit House In The Wood.

 Style Under the Stars, hosted by the Winnetka Board includes wine, appetizers, and vignettes by local merchants, as well as a runway fashion show, raffle and more.